I-526 Petition - EB5Investors.com

 • Requirement: the appropriate investment amount has been made in the project

-Evidence: bank statements, security agreements, promissory notes, loan or mortgage certificates, other evidence that sufficiently illustrates the investment amount
+Evidence: bank statements, security agreements, promissory notes, loan or mortgage certificates, or other evidence that sufficiently illustrates the investment amount

 • Requirement: the capital investment was obtained through lawful means (legal source of funds)